John Moore (British Army officer): Legacy

 Although the soldier and historian Sir William Francis Patrick Napier, a contemporary of Moore, attributes the funeral monument to Marshal Jean-de-Dieu Soult, it was erected by orders of the Spanish commander, the Marquis de la Romana, when he returned to Corunna after the French abandoned Galicia.

 In his native Glasgow he is commemorated by the 1819 Statue of Sir John Moore in George Square, and in England by a monument in St Paul's Cathedral by the sculptor John Bacon.
-Houses are named for him at the High School of Glasgow and Queen Victoria School in Dunblane.
+Houses are named for him at the High School of Glasgow.
 Sir John Moore Avenue is in Hythe, Kent, near the Royal Military Canal.